What They Don’t Tell You About Content Messaging

 Monitor Brand Mention and Perception

-You can measure brand awareness and reach through mentions of your brand on social media.
-Track discussions about your company and your audience’s sentiments about your brand.
+Measure brand awareness and reach by tracking social media mentions and engagements.
+Monitor discussions about the company and the audience’s sentiments about a brand.
 Scan news articles, social media channels, and other relevant sources.

-A high number of mentions signifies your brand has a vast exposure online.
+A high number of mentions indicates a brand has extensive online exposure.

-Use these methods to analyze if your campaign helps you achieve your desired actions.
+Use these methods to analyze if the messaging campaign helps achieve the desired actions.

 A woman sitting at a desk, engrossed in her cell phone, multitasking and staying connected.

-A messaging framework (or architecture) is a document designed as a roadmap for your brand’s messaging.
-It helps you create a strong proposition and defines clear core messages.
+A messaging framework (or architecture) is a document designed as a roadmap for the brand’s messaging.
+It helps create a strong proposition and defines clear core messages.

-Let’s outline four key steps you should follow when creating a messaging framework:
+The four key steps to follow when creating a messaging framework are:

-• Identify your audience: Analyze your target customers based on age, preferences, needs, lifestyle, and more.
+• Identifying the audience: Analyze target customers by age, preferences, needs, lifestyle, and more.

-• List your key and supporting messages: Point out 4 to 12 core statements that showcase your values and value proposition to your audience.
-Also, come up with supporting messages that reinforce your core items.
+• Listing key and supporting messages: Identify 4 to 12 core statements that effectively showcase the values and value proposition to the audience.
+Also, develop supporting messages that reinforce the core items.

-• Test and adjust your framework: Conduct an A/B test on your messages to see which appeals more to your audience.
-Remember to refine your messaging annually.
+• Testing and adjusting the framework: Conduct an A/B test on the messages to see which appeals more to the audience.
+Remember to refine the messaging annually.

-• Share it with your team: Share the framework with everyone working with your brand — employees, and partners — to stay in line and maintain consistency when creating company messages.
+• Sharing it with the team: Share the framework with everyone working with the brand, including employees and partners, to ensure alignment and maintain consistency when creating company messages.

-Want to learn more about building a successful architecture?
-Check out the messaging framework essentials — what it is, how to create one, and more.
+You can learn more about building a successful architecture in this blog: messaging framework essentials — what it is, how to create one, and more.

 Two individuals sitting at a table, working on a laptop together.